 "I had all the odds against me but, all the prayers for me," said Patterson.

-Patterson's daughter, Mary Margaret Warner, took over for her father and thanked the hospital staff that cared for him.
+Daughter, Mary Margaret Warner, took over for her father and thanked the hospital staff that cared for him.

 "We knew dad was back when the jokes came back," said Warner.

-The Oakland County executive and his security officer, James Cram, were injured in a crash in August in Auburn Hills when they were hit by another car.
+The Oakland County Executive and his security officer, James Cram, were injured in a crash in August in Auburn Hills when they were hit by another car.

 According to police, neither Patterson nor Cram was wearing a seat belt at the time of the crash.

 He will continue his physical therapy after he returns to office.

 Patterson is currently on the Nov.
 6 ballot seeking a sixth four-year term.